ReproducibiliTea-org/reproducibiliTea/_journal-clubs/munich.md

 With the Journal Club we would like to address and encourage attendees from all disciplines and at every career step to join the discussion and enable an interdisciplinary exchange.

-Please send us a short mail and we will put you on our mailing list.
+Please send us a short mail and we will put you on our mailing list (reproducibilitea.munich@gmail.com)